- Collector Car Transport Services

 Finding a car hauling company is very easy.
 Go online, and you will find many of them.
 But before settling for just any shipping company, do some research to try and determine the quality of service they deliver.

 The best way to find an excellent collector car transport company is to ask other car collectors and museum restorers for recommendations.
 The company you choose has to have extensive experience transporting classics.
-There are many safety precautions that should be in place and some specialized equipment to be used.
+Many safety precautions should be in place and some specialized equipment to be used.

 To determine the credibility of a shipping company, visit the Federal Motor Carrier Safety Administration’s site.
 There, you can view the insurance status and safety records of auto transport companies.